This is the third part of the series on Spiritual warfare. This segment is entitled “Spiritual Warfare: The Conditions of the Mind.”

 16 For who hath known the mind of the Lord, that he may instruct him?
 But we have the mind of Christ.

-The normal mind of a Christian is a mind that is led by the Spirit of Christ.
+The normal mind of a Christian is one led by the Spirit of Christ.

 9 But ye are not in the flesh, but in the Spirit, if so be that the Spirit of God dwell in you.
 Now if any man have not the Spirit of Christ, he is none of his.